Matteoforni1/RT-assignment2/README.md

 - Action Client Node:

   import libraries

   FUNCTION printing()

     set the number of reached goal to the reach value of the response set the number of cancelled goal to the canc value of the response print these two numbers

   END FUNCTION

   FUNCTION MAIN()

     initialize the node
     initialize the action client

     waiting for the server

     get the current state of the action

     initialize the service

     WHILE(True)

       print the menù
       take as input the user decision
       get the current state of the action

       IF the user typed 'g'

         compare the state string with the possible states: LOST, PREEMPTED and SUCCEEDED

         IF the user is in one of these three states

           ask the user to set the goal's coordinates take the two coordinates as inputs
           set the goal position
           send the goal

         ELSE

           error message printed

         END IF

       ELSE IF the user typed 'c'

         compare the state string with the possible states: LOST, PREEMPTED and SUCCEEDED

         IF the user is in one of these three states

           error message printed

         ELSE

           cancel the goal

         END IF

       ELSE IF the user typed 'p'

         call for the service
         call the function printing()

       ELSE IF the user typed 'e'

         return (we terminate the execution)

       ELSE

         error message printed

       END IF

+    END WHILE

   END FUNCTION

 ## How to run the code: